-Please provide co to this section. mments about kno wledge, practice and engagement of the preservice t eacher in relation
+Please provide comments about knowledge, practice and engagement of the preservice teacher in relation to this section.

 Section 4: Assessing and recording learning

 - Artefacts such as assessment tasks and instructions, tests, written feedback to students, evidence of student learning including pre- and post-tests, completed worksheets, completed tasks, moderation meeting notes, annotated sample student responses or work and lesson plans. - A supervising teacher's observation notes including comments on formal and informal feedback and questioning techniques. - The preservice teacher's written reflections and application of supervising teacher feedback.